Fulbright Foreign Language Teaching Assistant (FLTA) Program

 - Should be residing in Morocco throughout the nomination and selection process

 - No more than seven years of teaching experience

 - Fluency in both English and Arabic

 - Minimum score of 79-80 on the internet-based TOEFL (IBT), or 6.0 (overall score on the International English Language Testing System – IELTS)

-- Applicants who have active applications for permanent residency or the green card lottery will not be considered
+- Applicants who have active applications or have applied recently for permanent residency or the green card lottery will not be considered

 - Employees of Amideast or any U.S. mission who work for the U.S. Department of State are ineligible for grants during and for a period ending one year following the termination of their employment